mhaugrud/msumcspy/_sources/GUIandEventDrivenProgramming/01_intro_gui.rst

 Again, you do not implement an event-loop in a GUI program.
 The event loop has already been written for you.
-You make this event-loop work by associating a function (which is called an ``event-handler`` or a ``callback function``) to a specific event.
+You make this event-loop work by associating a function (which is called an **event-handler** or a **callback function**) to a specific event.
 We will show you how to do this in a few lessons.
-First, let's learn how to create a *GUI interface* which is the ``widgets`` a user sees when a GUI program runs.

 GUI Programming Options
 -----------------------

-Python does not implement GUI, event-driven-programming in its core functionality.
+Python does not implement GUI, event-driven programming in its core functionality.
 GUI programming is implemented using imported modules which are often referred to as "toolkits."
 There are many such options available to you for GUI programming.
 A partial list of options can be found at https://docs.python.org/3/faq/gui.html.